-She has also directed musicals such as Evita and Spring Awakening at Aalborg Theatre, as well as new written operas like Under the Sky at the Royal Danish Opera, Currents of Time at the Vadstena Academy, The Confessional at the Danish National Opera and Schattenspiele at Malmö Opera/Stadttheater Lübeck.
+She has also directed musicals such as Jesus Christ Superstar at Aarhus Theatre, Evita and Spring Awakening at Aalborg Theatre, as well as new written operas like Under the Sky at the Royal Danish Opera, Currents of Time and the Silvership at the Vadstena Academy, The Confessional at the Danish National Opera and Schattenspiele at Malmö Opera/Stadttheater Lübeck.

 In the summer 2010 she directed The Royal Danish Theatre’s big outdoor venture; The three Musketeers in the forest ”Dyrehaven” outside Copenhagen with 200 people on stage, stunt and around 40 horses.
 The spectacular production won a lot of attention and was seen by over 70.000 people.